rails/rails/guides/source/active_model_basics.md

 You can find the test methods [here](https://api.rubyonrails.org/classes/ActiveModel/Lint/Tests.html).

-In order to run the tests you can use the following command:
+To run the tests you can use the following command:

 ```bash
 $ bin/rails test